Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 This made me feel somewhat resentful, undervalued and cheated.
 Not the best place to be coming from as a coach!

-So, I suggest it is much better to change or adjust the structure of the coaching offered, for instance the number of sessions in a package or length of the sessions.
+So, I suggest it is much better to change or adjust the structure of the coaching offered.
+For instance the number of sessions in a package or length of the sessions.
 I believe it's better to have packages that cater for several budgets than have one package where you may be asked to discount.

-And, of course, it's your option to offer someone who is genuinely unable to afford you but you really want to help, pro bono coaching.
+And, of course, it's your option to offer someone, who is genuinely unable to afford you but you really want to help, pro bono coaching.
 Maybe in your fee set up include one or two coaching "scholarships".
 I did this with two people who were working free of charge for volunteer organisations.

-Many coaches follow this formula:
+Many coaches follow this group life coaching fee formula:

 Say you are providing a series of six one-on-one coaching sessions for $1200.
 For six group coaching sessions you could charge each participant 25% ($300) earning yourself $1800.
 In this scenario you need to aim for more than four in the group or you will only earn the same as coaching one-on-one.